Rumblings from the Blacet Research design pit.

 Pots will sometimes dry out.
 Depending on where they

-the lack of lubrication on the rotating parts causes jumps on the
+lack of lubrication on the rotating parts causes jumps on the resistance

-at the back of the pot.
-Don't just spray the pot, you'll end up with a
+the back of the pot.
+Don't just spray the pot, you'll end up with a huge mess.

-huge mess.
-Using the straw on the WD-40 can, spray briefly into a paper
+Using the straw on the WD-40 can, spray briefly into a paper towel.
+Use the

 Push Button Switch Alert